A world without music is as good as a soul devoid of emotions. Here are 5 ways how music increases empathy in listeners.

 4. The Magic In Certain Scales

 Different composers have their own unique ways of constructing musical pieces.
 Not all use the same scale or chord progressions.
 The metronome, the pitch, the octaves function in harmony to give rise to different genres of music.
-There are some scales however, that delivers a direct hit to our subconscious.
+There are some scales however, that deliver a direct hit to our subconscious.
 It often happens, that you’re listening to a certain song, when all of a sudden, the player improvises on a particular scale or chord progression that makes you tremendously joyous.
 The feeling cannot be put in words.
 It is more of a transcendental emotion that we experience when that particular progression of notes is played.
 We keep hitting the replay button to get the feeling again and again.
 Believe it or not, no negative emotion is powerful enough to cloud the empathic vibrations that emanate from these scales.
 This calms our material agitations and directs our minds towards universal compassion and brotherhood.